 Since the Life Safety Code is one of the most “living” of living documents — the International Building Code and the National Electric Code are also moving continuously — we can practically start anywhere and anytime and still make meaningful contributions to it.
 An examination of the transcripts of recent activity is proof:

-We have been advocating in this document since the 2003 edition in which we submitted candidate code changes such as the following:
+We have been advocating in this document since the 2003 edition in which we submitted proposals for changes such as:

-• Student residence facility life safety crosswalk between NFPA 101 and IBC
+• A student residence facility life safety crosswalk between NFPA 101 and the International Building Code

 • Identification of an ingress path for rescue and recovery personnel toward electric service equipment installations.